Investing in research improves education, economics

-The Higher Education Policy Commission’s Division of Science and Research directs the National Science Foundation’s Experimental Program to Stimulate Competitive Research (EPSCoR), while also managing state-funded academic research programs, including the Research Challenge Fund and the Research Trust Fund.
-Keep reading to learn about the benefits, successes and opportunities of science and research in West Virginia.
+West Virginia Science and Research, which is a division of the West Virginia Higher Education Policy Commission, directs the National Science Foundation’s Experimental Program to Stimulate Competitive Research (EPSCoR) in West Virginia, while also managing state-funded academic research programs, including the Research Challenge Fund and the Research Trust Fund.